 Hoi An offers plenty of accommodation choices for all kinds of travellers.
 There are both traditional colonial-style hotels in the old town, such as Life Heritage Resort, and luxurious properties situated near the beach.
 I highly recommend Victoria Hoi An Beach Resort & Spa or The Nam Hai, a stylish 5-star hotel located on the picturesque white sand beach.

 My top suggestion for holidaying in Hoi An?
 Make sure you hit the beach!
 Most people go to Cua Dai Beach, which is about 4km northeast of the old town, but I personally recommend An Bang, a more tranquil place to enjoy the sun and sea.
-It’s about 6km north of the town, or a 20-minute leisurely bike ride from the old town.
+It’s about 6km north of the town or a 20-minute leisurely bike ride from the old town.
 What makes An Bang special is the sense of community of the people living in the area.
-There are also a number of beach bars and restaurants offering amazing dishes – look out for Le Banyan and order the chicken stuffed with chorizo, or Soul Kitchen for a fresh seafood barbecue.
+There are also a number of beach bars and restaurants offering amazing dishes – look out for Le Banyan and order the chicken stuffed with chorizo, or Soul Kitchen for a fresh seafood barbeque.
 There’s nothing quite like a delicious meal on a stunning yet quiet beach.

 For something more cultural, take a day trip to the imperial city complex of Hue.
 Depending on the road conditions, you can reach Hue in approximately 90 minutes.
 Hue is a tranquil city, considered to be Vietnam’s artistic and cultural centre.
 It is known for its architectural masterpieces, including the imperial citadel, royal palaces, mausoleums and pagodas on the banks of the Perfume River.
 The complex of royal constructions and traditional monuments built in dreamy, natural landscapes are a marvel not to be missed.